willc-work/register-your-rubber-duck/README.md

 ### Rate limiting
-This skeleton uses a basic rate-limiting middleware for Express.js, called `express-rate-limit`.
+This template uses a basic rate-limiting middleware for Express.js, called `express-rate-limit`.
 It is used to limit repeated requests to public APIs and/or endpoints such as password reset.

 For further information please [visit the documentation here](https://www.npmjs.com/package/express-rate-limit?activeTab=readme).